RADAR & Disabled Toilet Door Locks

 Do I need RADAR locks for my disabled cubicles?

-Your business isn’t required to install RADAR locks on your disabled toilet doors or changing cubicles, however, they can be very beneficial.
-If you’re going to lock your accessible facilities, you should consider a RADAR lock and key system as this allows those with disabilities to access your washroom independently, without having to find a member of staff for a card, code or seperate key.
+Your business isn’t required to install RADAR locks on your disabled toilet doors or changing cubicles; however, they can be very beneficial.
+If you’re going to lock your accessible facilities, you should consider a RADAR lock and key system, as this allows those with disabilities to access your washroom independently, without having to find a member of staff for a card, code or separate key.

-There are some settings where it might be better to leave washrooms open to all, such as in a care home where the majority of people there will need an accessible bathroom.
+There are some settings where it might be better to leave washrooms open to all, such as in a care home where most residents will need an accessible bathroom.

 It’s also worth noting the importance of getting official RADAR keys for your locks, as other disabled toilet keys may not work properly or cause damage to the lock.